corda/corda/docs/source/upgrading-cordapps.rst

 Flow versioning
 ---------------
-Any flow that initiaties other flows must be annotated with the ``@InitiatingFlow`` annotation, which is defined as:
+Any flow that initiates other flows must be annotated with the ``@InitiatingFlow`` annotation, which is defined as:

 .. sourcecode:: kotlin